eecs-autograder/autograder.io/docs/how_tos.rst

 Why does my sandbox image build time out?
 -----------------------------------------
-To preserve system integrity, we place memory and cpu usage limits on image builds.
+To preserve system integrity, we place a 10 minute time limit and some memory and cpu usage limits on image builds.
 See :ref:`here <image-build-tricks>` for workarounds.